top of page

 Instinctive Media collaborating with OAT Productions: A Night Shoot with Humberside Police

 When you run your own production company, you're used to wearing every hat.
 But sometimes, stepping into someone else’s project offers a refreshing change and a chance to simply focus on the craft.
-That’s exactly what happened when I was invited by OAT Productions (Omar and Tarik) to help film supporting coverage for their latest project with Humberside Police and local emergency services.
+That’s exactly what happened when I was invited by OAT Productions (Omar and Tarik) to help film supporting coverage for their latest project with Humberside Police.

 What the Project Involved